WebMCP vs MCP: What's the Difference and Why It Matters

 The Short Version

 MCP (Model Context Protocol) connects AI models to tools in local development environments.
-It's what powers MCP servers in Claude Code, Cursor, VS Code, and other editors.
+It powers MCP servers in Claude Code, Cursor, VS Code, and other editors.

-WebMCP extends the MCP protocol to the browser, allowing AI agents to interact with web pages through structured tools instead of HTML scraping.
+WebMCP extends MCP to the browser, allowing AI agents to interact with web pages through structured tools instead of HTML scraping.

 Same protocol family, different runtime environments.